 Here's a template email you can send to TriZetto.

-It typically takes 24-48 hours for TriZetto to enable SFTP access, and they will likely give you instructions on how have ERA reports enabled for each payer.
+It typically takes 24-48 hours for TriZetto to enable SFTP access, and they may give you instructions on how to enable ERA reports for each payer.
 Some payers require pre-enrollment, which will require you to submit a form.
 We recommend doing that as soon as possible because some payers take 30+ days to enable ERA reports.

 Regardless of how long ERA reports take to be enabled, you can connect your practiceQ to TriZetto as soon as SFTP access has enabled.
 This will allow you to start submitting claims from your practiceQ account.